 Implementing (and actually doing) a warm up routine prior to running is very important to the overall health of a runner.
+When you incorporate a warm up into your pre-run daily routine, you are activating muscles that haven’t been primed for activity.
+Without properly warming up, you are way more susceptible to an injury.

 Can you get away with not warming up prior to a run?
 Yes.
 Even the best runners are occasionally guilty of not warming up before a run.
 Is it good to constantly forgo a warm up?
 No way.